kailash-manasarovar/statement/docs/timeline/2024/may.md

 - I believe they were trying to get me to leave as quickly as possible; they were done with me now.
 - They must have known what was coming up next for me, and my expected descent into being a permanently-drugged hardcore porn actress/slave, or marrying a violent male/pimp who beat me and took my money, while I was at work and able to tell people what was going on, would not have been helpful for the porn-gangs.
 - Except, what they were expecting to happen didn't happen, did it.
+- He attends the first team meeting with us a team leader from his car along the Portland Oregon lakeside area where just recently middle-aged women trying to protect children from trans ideology were punched and attacked by trans activist.
+- Was he there with his balaclava?

+!!! danger "Could Nadim and Aziv, even Hans, have been yet more porn-gang spies?"
+    - I wonder a bit about Nadim and Aziv (or whatever his name was) now.
+    - It's easy to get paranoid when you're an international child rape-gang porn star of over 40 years and never knew it till very recently.
+    - I did think Nadim was an industrial spy, but I now believe it's even more twisted.
+    - Could Nadim have been set up to specifically get me the job, which made me a lot of money for future honey-trappers, and then cause me enough trouble to cause me to leave?
+    - Or was it just plain and simple brutishness and I was a supreme target for abuse.
+    - The implication is a conspiracy within the management team or amongst the founders at Polygon, specifically the Spanish ones.
+    - And then, when James Dawes (Hans Bodani's ex-colleague) joins, finds out that I'm a target and does his research in UK male porn-addict networks, he finds out about all the other times I was targeted with sexual harassment and decides to use triggering words from those times at the [HR meeting in October 2024 just before I'm sacked](../2024/october.md#bullying-at-polygon) which felt like severe mental/emotional violence to me.
+    - Was the Aziv sexual threat just more fun for them?
+Or were they hoping I would have violent sex with him.
+    - Remember, I had been primed by the [gypsy sex drug ring right before leaving and the drugs had been put in my toiletries too](../2024/april.md#drugged-in-the-street-by-denia-gypsies).
+    - I wonder what these two actors might tell the police if questioned.

 ## Perito - technical expert DPR